BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted in tourist areas, always carry some Euros for smaller cafes, local markets, and rural bus stops.
-Many smaller establishments, especially outside Funchal, might not have card facilities, and it's handy for picking up fresh produce at the Mercado dos Lavradores.
+Many smaller establishments, especially outside of Funchal, might not have card facilities, so having cash on hand will save you from any awkward situations.

 packing